matiasbenedetto/modern-fonts-stacks-for-font-library/README.md

 ## How to use:
 📁 [Download the plugin](https://github.com/matiasbenedetto/modern-fonts-stacks-for-wp-font-library/releases/latest) and install it in your WordPress.

-### Disclaimer
-- ℹ️ Gutenberg plugin **trunk** version is required to make it work.
-- ⚠️ This functionality is still in development and not ready for production use.
-Use at your own risk.
-- ⚠️ The API for this could change.

 ## Props:
 Props to [@danklammer](https://github.com/danklammer) for the [Modern Fonts Stacks](https://modernfontstacks.com/) project.